NethServer/ns8-docs/webtop.rst

    This type of customization is only valid for the user that performed the action.
    It is possible to mark a sender as trusted only if the shield is yellow.

-The **admin user** can disable all or just some of the rules that are part of the PAS (ProActive Security), both for single users and groups.
+The **admin user** can disable all or some of the rules that are part of the PAS (ProActive Security), both for single users and groups.
 To do so, it is necessary to add a specific authorization (to the single user or the group of users) for the Service ``com.sonicle.webtop.mail (Mail)`` and for the ``PRO_ACTIVE_SECURITY`` resource:

 .. image:: _static/webtop-pas1.png